emdonahue/prov/README.md

-mv SOURCE DEST - Moves a file with mv and updates the Makefile accordingly. rm TARGET - Unsets the recipe for building TARGET from the Makefile and deletes the corresponding file. set TARGET [DEPENDENCY...] - Creates a new recipe for TARGET using DEPENDENCY and a recipe from stdin. status  - Prints all files in Makefile directory not managed by Makefile. unset TARGET - Deletes the recipe for building TARGET from the Makefile.
+mv SOURCE DEST - Moves a file with mv and updates the Makefile accordingly. rm TARGET - Unsets the recipe for building TARGET from the Makefile and deletes the corresponding file. set TARGET [DEPENDENCY...] - Creates a new recipe for TARGET using DEPENDENCY and a recipe from stdin. unset TARGET - Deletes the recipe for building TARGET from the Makefile.
 ```
 ## TODO
-- import asv help system and todo exporter
-- implement status
-- add a phony dirstructure target that scans all recipes and builds all dirs. all should depend on it. or maybe all should just build dirs
-- make mv handle multiple targets and directories
-- make -h flag call script with cmd as help arg
 - make edit escape backslashes so they dont end up as ctrl chars
-- make the all target create all needed implied directories